-Genesee County has affordable housing in a number of its cities.
-Thus, if you are looking for one of a kind reasonably-priced manufactured homes, and inexpensive apartments/condos, then you are in luck.
 This county offers some of the most affordable rental rates around.
-In fact, Genesee County’s cost of living is actually seven percent lower than the state’s average, and housing costs are 54 percent less than the national average.
+In fact, Genesee’s cost of living is actually seven percent lower than the state’s average, and housing costs are 54 percent lower than the national average.

-Areas like Flint, however, are still in recovery from ongoing issues.
-Nevertheless, there has been a real initiative to get this particular city in Genesee County back on its feet.
+Areas like Flint, however, are still in recovery mode from ongoing issues.
+Nevertheless, there has been a real initiative to get this particular city back on its feet.

 Accessibility to Medical Services